diku-dk/hpps-e2024-pub/week1/README.md

 that uses the facilities exposed by a library (here `bits.h`).
 When run, it calls each function in the library, compares the obtained result with the expected result, and complains loudly if there is a discrepancy.
-Conventionally, if a test program produces no output, then the test is assumed to have succeeded.
+By convention, if a test program produces no output, then the test is assumed to have succeeded.
 Extend `test_bits.c` to test all of the functions you added to `bits.h`.